 White plate with red numbers.
 Striders may ride with a BMXNZ issued Sprocket plate.
-All plates must have a club suffix on their number plate

 For Challenge riders the number and club suffix area of the plate must be of the correct single solid background colour as stated above.
 There is no allowance in this area for intrusive colours or logos.